 - What is the purpose and goal of your project?
 (250 words)

-- How will the outputs be disseminated and to whom?
+- How will the outputs of your conference be disseminated to the target audience above?
 (150 words)

 Tentative Agenda/Work Plan